ModelDBRepository/128812/README.md

 ## 2. Find input-frequency relation (FI curve)

-- This should be done to fairly high resolution.
-- Guidelines to minimize simulation time:
-  - Use desired spacing of the grid cell to find beta parameter:
-    `beta = sqrt(3) * spacing / 2`
-  - Select maximum instantaneous velocity for accurate path integration (e.g. `v_max = 1 m/s`).
-  - Frequency range needed for FI curve is then `2 * beta * v_max`.
-  - Select a low frequency bound and find the input current producing it (`I_low`).
-    - For Class 1 excitable cell this is essentially arbitrary.
-    - For Class 2 excitable cell the cell imposes minimum firing rate.
-  - Find increment `dI` moving input current about 1/200th way to desired upper frequency (`freq_high = freq_low + 2*beta*v_max`, corresponding to `I_high`).
-  - Run FI simulations for `inputMags = I_low : dI : I_high`.
+This should be done to a fairly high resolution (but low resolutions haven't been thoroughly explored, so perhaps there is a coarser resolution that still works fine), so the following guidelines may be useful in maximizing the use of simulation time by simulating no more than is necessary: Use the desired spacing of the grid cell to find the beta parameter (beta = sqrt(3)*spacing/2).
+Now select a maximum instantaneous velocity to be able to accurately path integrate (say v_max = 1 m/s).
+The range of frequencies the FI curve then needs is 2*beta*v_max wide.
+Next select a low frequency bound and find the input current that produces it (I_low).
+This is essentially arbitrary for a Class 1 excitable cell, but for a Class 2 excitable cell the cell itself will impose a minimum firing rate (by definition).
+Find the increment (dI) to the input current that moves it, say 1/200th (a reasonably high resolution) of the way to the desired upper frequency (which is freq_high = freq_low + 2*beta*v_max corresponding to I_high).
+Now run FI simulations for inputMags=I_low:dI:I_high.

 This can be done with scripts: